 - Do you want this job, or is it time for you to move on?

-Answering these questions will help you understand if you played any part in receiving the write up.
+Answering these questions will help you understand if you played any part in receiving the write-up at work.
 Be honest with yourself and figure out what you need to improve on.
 This will not only ensure that you’re taking your career seriously and working on your shortcomings but will also help you see an answer to the last question.
 If you feel like you’re not interested in this job and that’s why you’re slacking, or if the allegations are baseless, you might want to look for another job.
 Here’s a video that can help you up your productivity:

 What Can You Do To Avoid Getting A Write Up At Work?